Introduction

 Intensifying the fight against corruption

-Over the MTEF period, the DPSA will intensify the fight against corruption in the Public Service by strengthening disciplinary action in cases of corruption, and by promoting a culture of accountability, and ethical and professional behaviour.
+The department will continue to intensify the fight against corruption in the public service over the MTEF period by strengthening disciplinary action in such cases, and promoting a culture of accountability and ethical and professional behaviour.

-Part of combating corruption requires limiting the scope for conflicts of interest through measures such as prohibiting public servants from conducting business with the State, conducting lifestyle audits on certain categories of employees, and monitoring the implementation of the Financial Disclosure Framework by designated employees.
-Accordingly, guidelines on conducting lifestyle audits to intensify the fight against corruption in the Public Service were adopted in 2021/22.
-Over the medium term, the department plans to provide support in the public service for the implementation of these guidelines.
+Part of combating corruption entails limiting the scope for conflicts of interest through measures such as prohibiting public servants from conducting business with the state.
+This entails conducting lifestyle audits on certain categories of employees and monitoring the implementation of the financial disclosure framework.
+The public administration ethics, integrity and disciplinary technical assistance unit developed guidelines for this in 2021/22.

-To carry out all activities related to intensifying the fight against corruption, R64.9 million over the medium term is allocated in the Public Administration Ethics, Integrity and Disciplinary Technical Assistance Unit subprogramme in the Negotiations, Labour Relations and Remuneration Management programme.
+The department plans to support 12 departments over the medium term on the implementation of the guidelines while increasing awareness of public‐sector lifestyle audits, especially in terms of the repercussions of committing fraudulent activities; and providing support to all government departments on the implementation of the guidelines.
+To carry out activities related to intensifying the fight against corruption, R75.8 million is allocated over the period ahead in the Public Administration Ethics, Integrity and Disciplinary Technical Assistance Unit subprogramme in the Negotiations, Labour Relations and Remuneration Management programme.

 Reducing government’s wage bill